MonaO17/FlutterApp-SDQuiz-with-Firebase/README.md

 ## What's the project about?
 This is a quiz app for elderly people to learn about IT

-## Which programming languages & technologies were used?
+## Which programming languages & technologies are used?
 The app is programmed with the cross-platform framework Flutter and the programming language Dart in Android Studio.

 ## Who works on the projekt?